ksonney/pushover-to-ntfy/README.md

 ## Introduction

-This is a simple project that allows sending of pushover messages to ntfy.
+This is a simple project that allows sending of pushover messages to ntfy.sh.
 It utilizes push-watch and the ntfy command line client to do so.
 This Repository
 contains:

  - The Dockerfile to build it
  - startup.sh to run push-watch
- - send-to-ntfy to take the message from push-watch to ntfy
+ - send-to-ntfy to take the message from push-watch to ntfy.sh
  - build.sh which is what I use to make the container
  - This document